From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Variograms and their stability properties

-Let us mention a few more stability properties that make some classes of functions appealing for its use in spatial statistics.
-We work again under the framework of radially symmetric functions.
-Recall that all variograms $\gamma$ which are radially symmetric and permissible in all dimensions $d=1,2,\ldots$ are of the form $\gamma(\xi)=f(|\xi|^2)$ with a Bernstein function $f\in\BF$.
+Let us mention a few more stability properties that make some classes of functions appealing for their use in spatial statistics.
+We again work within the framework of rotationally invariant functions.